Go on to Part Five

 at their city’s Agora, editing them down to one hour in length and then

-broadcasting the hour long versions, usually two days
+broadcasting the hour-long versions, usually two days later, on their Monday

-later, on their Monday Night at the Agora program.
-Giant was fortunate enough to be one of the
+Night at the Agora program.
+Giant

-bands so recorded, their Monday, Jan.
-27 concert being broadcast on Wednesday,
+was fortunate enough to be one of the bands so recorded, their Monday, Jan.
+27

-January 29.
-Most, but not all, of this
+concert being broadcast on Wednesday, January 29.
+Most, but not all, of this broadcast, sourced

-broadcast, sourced from an off-air recording, was released by Glass House in
+from an off-air recording, was released by Glass House in 2004 with the title PLAYING

-2004 with the title PLAYING THE CLEVELAND.
-The entire broadcast, newly remastered, is
+THE CLEVELAND.
+The entire broadcast,

-broadcast or, possibly, the entire unedited show.
+tape of this broadcast or, possibly, the entire unedited show.
 At the very tail end of Excerpts from

 Octopus, the band got off and the music nearly fell apart.
 Fortunately, they recovered and ended